-As general guidance, consider starting with 36V / 15 amps / 500W e-bike as your preferred option for cross-road trips.
+As general guidance, consider starting with 36V / 15 amps / 500W e-bike as your preferred option for county road trips.

 Large wheels and wider tires

-For comfortable rides on cross-country trails, you will need larger wheels and thicker tires.
+For comfortable rides on cross-country narrow roads and trails, you will need larger wheels and thicker tires.
 Larger wheels will give you more distance for each pedal move, while thicker tires will help with additional stability on the ride.

 Depending on your own height, I recommend having 26-29” tire size for a cross-country e-bike.
-At this tire size, you will sit high above the road to enjoy the scenery and you will get the maximum distance for your pedaling efforts.
-Try taking a 24” foldable city bike for a long cross-country ride and you will very quickly realize its limitations.
+At this tire size, you will sit high above the road to enjoy the scenery.
+Moreover, you will get the maximum distance for your pedaling efforts.
+Try taking a 24” foldable city bike for a long ride in the countryside and you will very quickly realize its limitations.